Descendants of Smith

-Descendants of Smith is the fourteenth studio album by Roy Harper, released in 1988.
+Descendants of Smith is the 14th studio album by Roy Harper, released in 1988.
 In 1994 it was re-issued under the title, Garden of Uranium with an identical track list but new cover artwork.

 History

 As a publicity stunt on the music media, whom Harper thought did not give him or his music fair or considered reviews, Harper sent out 3 promo versions of his single "Laughing Inside" using anagrams of his own name; 'Per Yarroh' a Norwegian classical avant garde composer, 'Rory Phare' a lounge lizard and trendy art designer and 'Harry Rope' a Hells Angel.
 Music magazines were sent the 7" single, along with an accompanying fake biography describing the artist they were being introduced to.

 An employee from Sounds interviewed Per Yarroh and apparently fell for the publicity stunt "hook, line and sinker".
-When interviewed, Harper elaborated; "as she wrote up the interview in the office, an old timer heard the record and asked what she was doing on Roy Harper?
-She'd loved the record originally, but then turned right around and wrote the most vindictive piece about me.
-I also had loads of radio lined up, but as soon as they found out it was me they all cancelled.
-Being called Roy Harper is the biggest artistic drawback in my career."
+When interviewed, Harper elaborated: